Mod-two cohomology of symmetric groups as a Hopf ring: Review of homology of symmetric groups

 Given a sequence $I = i_{1}, \cdots, i_{k}$ of non-negative integers, let $q_{I} = q_{i_{1}} \circ \cdots \circ q_{i_{k}}$.
 Using the Adem relations, $\K$ is spanned by $q_{I}$ whose entries are non-decreasing.
 We call such an $I$ {\em admissible}.
 If such an $I$ has no zeros we call it {\em strongly admissible}. \end{definition}

-Following \cite{BiJo97}, we call $\K$ the Kudo-Araki algebra, to distinguish it from a closely related presentation usually called the Dyer-Lashof algebra which has been more commonly used, for example in \cite{CLM76}.
+Following \cite{BiJo97}, we call $\K$ the Kudo-Araki algebra, to distinguish it from a closely related presentation usually called the Dyer-Lashof algebra.
 The algebra $\K$ is one of the main characters in algebraic topology because it acts on the homology of any infinite loop space, or more generally any $E_{\infty}$-space (see I.1 of \cite{CLM76}).

 \begin{definition} An action of $\K$ on a graded algebra $A$ with product denoted $*$ and grading denoted $\deg$ is a map from $\K \otimes A \to A$, typically written using operational notation, with the following properties: \begin{itemize} \item (Action) $(q_{i} \circ q_{j})(a) = q_{i}(q_{j}(a))$. \item (Grading) $\deg q_{i} (a) = 2\deg a + i$. \item (Squaring) $q_{0} (a) = a^{*2}$. \item (Vanish) $q_{i}(1) = 0$ for $i > 0$. \item (Cartan) For any $a, b$, we have $q_{n}(a * b) = \sum_{i+j = n} q_{i} (a) * q_{j} ( b)$. \end{itemize} If $\K$ acts on $A$ we call $A$ a $\K$-algebra. \end{definition}